Emurgo/yoroi-frontend/features/README.md

 - Not a blockchain
 - Not a valid state in Cardano

-Each scenario is tagged with `@it-<number>` so that we can use run specific scenarios by their tags, such as `npm run test-by-tag-chrome @it-99`.
+Each scenario is tagged with `@it-<number>` so that we can use run specific scenarios by their tags, such as `npm run test:run:tag:chrome @it-99`.
 To add new scenarios, pick unique numbers as tags.
 This command may suggest from which number to start: `grep -oh '@it-[0-9]*' features/*.feature | sort -Vr | head`.

 ## Exporting a Yoroi snapshot

-Yoroi snapshots are created by adding the step `I export a snapshot named SNAPSHOT_NAME` and running locally the escenario once.
+Yoroi snapshots are created by adding the step `I export a snapshot named SNAPSHOT_NAME` and running locally the scenario once.
 This creates the files `localStorage.json` and `indexedDB.json` in the folder `features/yoroi_snapshots/SNAPSHOT_NAME`.
 Then you can import the snapshot with the  step `I import a snapshot named SNAPSHOT_NAME`.

 ## Local CI